A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Memory Operation Mechanism

 In a single-agent system, memory operation mechanisms define how a foundation agent actively constructs, updates, controls, and utilizes memory throughout long-horizon interaction and task execution.
 Rather than treating memory as a static repository, modern agents manipulate memory through a sequence of operations, including indexing, retrieval, updating, compression, summarization, forgetting, and pruning.
+Beyond managing information, self-evolving agents further consolidate interaction trajectories, reflect on execution outcomes, and distill recurring experience into reusable knowledge, strategies, and skills.
 These operations collectively regulate how past experience is incorporated into ongoing reasoning and future decision-making, forming the operational backbone of single-agent memory systems.
+Together, they establish a continual adaptation loop in which an agent retrieves relevant experience to guide current execution, evaluates resulting successes and failures, and subsequently revises its memory and skill repertoire.
+This loop allows the agent to maintain coherent state within long-running tasks while progressively improving across tasks and interaction episodes.